-VAX/VMS employs several sophisticated memory management mechanisms to improve performance on the system.
+The VMS operating system employs several sophisticated memory management mechanisms to improve performance on the system.
 This section describes four of these mechanisms: automatic working set adjustment, swapper trimming, memory sharing, and scheduling.

-The VAX/VMS operating system, as provided by DIGITAL, enables these features by default.
+The VMS operating system, as provided by DIGITAL, enables these features by default.
 In the majority of situations, they produce highly desirable results in optimizing system performance.
 However, under special, rare circumstances, they might contribute to performance degradation by incurring their own overhead.
 The following sections describe these features and provide insight into how to adjust, or even turn them off, through tuning.

-2.2.1 VAX/VMS Automatic Working Set Adjustment
+2.2.1 VMS Automatic Working Set Adjustment

-The automatic working set adjustment (AWSA) feature refers to a system where processes can acquire additional working set space (physical memory) under control of VAX/VMS.
-VAX/VMS recognizes the amount of page faulting that is occurring for each process and factors this into the operation.
+The automatic working set adjustment (AWSA) feature refers to a system where processes can acquire additional working set space (physical memory) under control of the VMS operating system.
+The system recognizes the amount of page faulting that is occurring for each process and factors this into the operation.